Who are we?

 Dries already started collecting vinyl records age fifteen and quickly developed a passion for reggae and other related genres.
 Shortly afterwards he also started spinning tunes for a live audience, first as half of duo Rootikal Tree, followed by a stint with Dubrising HiFi and since 2016 he's an active member of Roots Explosion Soundsystem.
 Dries also hosts the biweekly Reggae Excursion radio show on Villa Bota in Bruges.
 As an historian he focusses his research on sound system culture and black history.
 As a member of Reggae.be, Dries wants to express his passion by publishing accounts from the reggae- and sound system scene in word and vision.

 Erna Wouters aka.
-Erns - promo
+Erns - social media

 The power of reggae made Erna believe in love again.
 She became Reggae.be's ideal promo-lady, spreading the message wherever she cans.
 You can always find Erns at dub, roots or dancehall parties, or at live reggae shows.